Ketamine for Depression in Parkinson's Disease

 You need to be on a stable medication regimen for at least 2 months before joining the trial and cannot change medications during the study.
 Some medications that might interfere with ketamine or increase risks must be stopped for a certain period before and during the trial, if it's safe to do so.

-What evidence supports the effectiveness of the drug ketamine for depression in Parkinson's disease?
+What evidence suggests that ketamine might be an effective treatment for depression in Parkinson's disease?

 Ellen R Bradley, MD